SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 the conflicting accesses we're discussing in this chapter *don't* involve concurrent or multithreaded code.
-In Swift, there are some ways to modify a value can span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
+In Swift, there are some ways to modify a value that can span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
+The specific kinds of modification are discussed in the sections below.

 You can think of safely reading from and writing to memory like writing words onto a piece of paper.
-If you only make self-contained changes on the paper the resulting output is easy to reason about and predict.
+If you make only self-contained changes, the resulting output is easy to reason about and predict.
 But if a change requires more than one step, it's possible for other reading and writing to happen